|

-Weekend Guide to Swansea Bay
+Weekend Guide to Swansea Bay (where to stay, what to do and where to eat!)

-How to get there
+How to get to Swansea Bay

 Where to stay

-If you plan on taking a little more for relaxation during your stay, the Dragon Hotel also has a brasserie with fine dining and a leisure club with an indoor pool, saunas, fitness centre and spa treatment rooms.
+If you plan on taking a little more time for relaxation during your stay, the Dragon Hotel also has a brasserie with fine dining and a leisure club with an indoor pool, saunas, fitness centre and spa treatment rooms.

 What to do